secureapi/secureapi.github.io/_posts/2020-04-15-Getting-started-with-Sailor.md

 tags: Sailor Tutorials SecureAPI
 ---

-Download sailor to run your tests
+In this post we will learn how to run security checks for you website using sailor & SecureAPI.

+Our first step on security journey will be downloading sailor, which is command line tool, provided by SecureAPI to run security checks against your website backend API.
-Once you have it download, verify if it's installed correctly by running `sailor version`
+Once you have it downloaded, verify if it's installed correctly by running `sailor version`

 You should see similar output: